 Emphasizing Clarity and Simplicity

-In flat design, emphasizing clarity and simplicity is paramount.
-This means creating a user interface that is easy to use, visually appealing, and intuitive.
-To achieve this goal, designers must create layouts with plenty of whitespace and clean lines while limiting the number of colors used to ensure they don’t compete.
+In flat design, visual simplicity, clarity, and simplicity are key.
+This involves crafting a user interface that is intuitive, visually appealing, and easy to navigate.
+To achieve this, designers should prioritize clean layouts with ample whitespace and minimalistic use of colors to avoid visual competition.

 Source: medium